 Can you see examples of Present perfect grammar in the cartoon strip below?
 Find out why we use them in English grammar with explanations below the cartoon.

 Present Perfect: TIME NOT MENTIONED

-We use the present perfect when we are thinking about something that happened or started in the PAST and that TIME PERIOD CONTINUES UP TO NOW, but we do not mention the time when the thing started.
+One very common reason for using present perfect (and NOT the past simple tense) is to describe something that happened in the past, but WITHOUT SAYING WHEN THAT ACTION HAPPENED.
+Let me explain that again a different way. :) We use the present perfect when we are thinking about something that happened or started in the PAST and that TIME PERIOD CONTINUES UP TO NOW, but we do not mention the time when the thing started.

 Present Perfect Examples